 When it comes to the handle, don't go for a full-steel axe which is metal from the head to the handle.
 This would require you to craft your own handle around it for comfort and insulation (and some people like doing this with paracord) but it also means that once something breaks, it may cost you your entire axe.
-The benefit of a wooden handle is that it is the weakest part, so if anything breaks under pressure, it will be the cheaper and easier to replace wood.
+The benefit of a wooden handle is that it is the weakest part, so if anything breaks under pressure, it will be cheaper and easier to replace the wood.

 Hickory wood is an all-time favorite when it comes to the handle.
-When you go and get your axe, feel the wood to make sure that it's protective coating isn't too slick, which could cause you to lose your grip on your axe mid-swing - which is a bad thing to happen!
+When you go and get your axe, feel the wood to make sure that its protective coating isn't too slick, which could cause you to lose your grip on your axe mid-swing—which is a bad thing to happen!

 2. Shape of the Head

 There are quite a few shapes of axe head, which are all suited for specific uses.
-However, for a good all-round camping axe you will want one that has a flat top, and is about a finger wide.
+However, for a good all-around camping axe you will want one that has a flat top, and is about a finger wide.
 Its blade would have a curve downward, and a shallow rise back to the handle.
 The top of the head should not extend very far beyond the handle, and be flat there as well.

-The reason for the flat top is so that it can be used as a hammer - similarly the flat back side of the axe can be used for this purpose.
-The downward curve (rather than a straight edge) prevents the axe from getting stuck in wood and allows you to rock it back and forth, for example to release it from stubborn wood or to force a split.
+The reason for the flat top is so that it can be used as a hammer—similarly, the flat backside of the axe can be used for this purpose.
+The downward curve (rather than a straight edge) prevents the axe from getting stuck in wood and allows you to rock it back and forth, for example, to release it from stubborn wood or to force a split.